gaffarelj/VKI_MarsABE/MCD/README.md

 This way, the call to the MCD can be made using the module that always has the files loaded for the same Martian month.
 Such Martian month is defined every 30 deg of solar longitude.

-Unortunately, this lead to the need to compile the [fmcd.so](fmcd.so) interface 13 times individually, once for each Martian month (plus an extra).
+Unfortunately, this lead to the need to compile the [fmcd.so](fmcd.so) interface 13 times individually, once for each Martian month (plus an extra).
 This is because, if the same module is loaded under different names in Python, the same object is actually loaded.
-Also, renaming the [fmcd.so](fmcd.so) does not suffise, as the name needs to be defined before the Fortran interface is compiled.
+Also, renaming the [fmcd.so](fmcd.so) does not suffice, as the name needs to be defined before the Fortran interface is compiled.
 This explains files [fmcd_1.so](fmcd_1.so) to [fmcd_13.so](fmcd_13.so).

 A script that explores and times this duplication of the modules can be seen in [test_parallel_mcd.py](test_parallel_mcd.py).